BDLSS/stats-time-cache/README.md

 Initial Aims
 ============
-1. To create a set of unit tests that can be used to time how long a system takes to return results of certain summaries.
+1. To create a set of tests that can be used to time how long a system takes to return results of certain summaries.

 2. Create or load a test data set containing at least 4-10 years